starwolf0320/web3-interview-preparation/README.md

         In a blockchain, a transaction is stored in a "block"
       </li>
       <li>
-        This blocks are stored on nodes that are part of the network
+        This blocks are saved on nodes that are part of the network
       </li>
     </ul>
 </details>